-Neglecting your cat or dog's basic welfare needs can lead to fines and/or imprisonment under animal welfare and cruelty related legislation.
+Neglecting your cat or dog's basic welfare needs can lead to

+fines and/or imprisonment under animal welfare and cruelty related legislation which is mainly enforced by the Police and RSPCA.

 Owners which are not going to breed from their animals or do not have adequate means of dealing with litters are strongly encouraged to have their animals de-sexed.
-De-sexing has the capacity to reduce several unwanted animal behaviours including unwanted litters, roaming by male animals, territorial aggression and noise complaints.
+Desexing has the capacity to reduce several unwanted animal behaviours including unwanted litters, roaming by male animals, territorial aggression and noise complaints.